ajalele/GoDaddy-Dynamic-DNS/README.md

 You will also need to obtain your own production API keys from GoDaddy.   https://developer.godaddy.com/keys/

-When running this code you must give for aruments:
+When running this code you must give four arguments:

 dynamicdns.py <domain> <api key> <api secret> <how often (in seconds) you want to check>